-Maintenance in regards to maritime law is defined as the daily living allowance provided to an injured maritime worker.
+Maintenance in regard to maritime law is defined as the daily living allowance provided to an injured maritime worker.
 Injured seamen are allotted a certain amount of financial compensation until medical recovery is complete.
-As mentioned earlier, maintenance is provided to injured workers regardless if the employer was at fault for injuries or not.
+As mentioned earlier, maintenance is provided to injured workers regardless if the employer was at fault for the injuries or not.

-While some employers pay sufficient compensation when workers are injured, others are still paying amounts that are outdated and not enough for people to sustain their livelihood on.
+While some employers pay sufficient compensation when workers are injured, others are still paying amounts that are outdated and not enough for people to sustain their livelihoods.
 Typically, there should be enough compensation to cover basic needs such as food, clothing, transportation, shelter, and utilities.
 It’s important to note that maintenance only covers necessary living expenses.
 Therefore, compensation for things such as cable television, Internet, and other entertainment items are not included.

 While maintenance provides financial compensation for daily living expenses, cure takes care of any medical expenses associated with injuries that happened to seamen while on the job.
 A seaman’s employer is typically required to pay any and all medical expenses associated with the injury.
 Common medical expenses include:

 - Medication expenses

 - Transportation expenses to and from medical appointments